 Santa Monica has over 400 restaurants that can accommodate any budget.
 Recognized as a birthplace for “California” and “fusion” food, the cuisine is created from organic and locally sustainable ingredients from the farmers markets.
 Look no further for world-class cuisine where in some instances, diners can enjoy a side of coastal views and an ocean breeze.

 Santa Monica’s four weekly farmers markets have impacted the dining scene throughout Los Angeles and have inspired farm-to-table menus.
 The fours farmers markets occur weekly and are: Main Street on Sundays in Heritage Square, Virginia Avenue Park on Saturdays and Downtown Santa Monica on Wednesdays and Saturdays on Arizona Avenue and Second Street.
 Over the years, the Santa Monica Farmers Market has been named one of the best markets by both Travel & Leisure and Condé Nast Traveler.

 When the sun goes down, Santa Monica’s eclectic nightlife spots come to life.
 There is something for everyone whether it is grabbing a drink along the trendy Main Street bars, sipping on innovative cocktails at stylish lounges or relaxing at a neighborhood gastropub.
 Santa Monica hotels also feature some of the most exciting and elegant bars in the city.

 7. Arts & Culture

-With a mixture of urban and beach culture, Santa Monica is home to over 120 museums and art galleries, nearly 40 of which reside at Bergamot Station.
+With a mixture of urban and beach culture, Santa Monica is home to over 120 museums and art galleries, nearly 40 of which reside at Bergamot.
 Become in tune with local artists and their cutting edge artwork or take in a powerful performance at one of the astounding theater locations.
 The artistic culture can be felt while walking along the streets with colorful murals and historic architecture that gives the city life.

 8. Beachside Activities